-Appendix B: Region of York Notable Street Tree Species for Select Planting Sites
+Appendix B: Region of York Notable Street Tree Species for Select Planting Sites performance.
+These species will form a minor component of species planted within Regional road allowances.

 The Regional Municipality of York has developed a list of "Notable Street Tree Species for Select Planting Sites" based on an extensive literature review, results of recent street tree health assessments and anecdotal records of species performance in Regional road allowances.